waxim/slimmvc/readme.md

 controllers for your API routes, those routes then pass through a view before being returned to the browser.

+## Controllers
+Controllers extend Controller with the class name being the name you wish for your URI.
+Methods should be suffixed with the verb they should be avliable to, if you wish a function to run for more than one verb you will have to add a utility to your class (see below.)
+If a class has a $verb variable it will treat the whole controller with that variable and you will not need a verb suffix on method names.

+    class Say extends Controller {

+		public function index_get(){ return "Hello, world"; }

+	}

+Will be triggerd for "say/index" as controller and method in the url with a GET request.

+    class Say extends Controller {

+		public function index_post(){ return "Hello, world"; }

+	}

+Will be triggerd for "say/index" as controller and method in the url with a POST request.
+You can have diffrent verbs within the same class.

+    class Say extends Controller {

+		public function index_post(){ return "Hello, post"; }
+		public function index_get(){ return "Hello, get"; }

+	}

+If you wish to use the same verb for a whole class you can.

+    class Say extends Controller {

+		var $verb = "get";
+		public function index(){ return "Hello, get"; }

+	}

+Now SlimMVC will automatically afix the verb to the function names in the background.

 ## Database
 SlimMVC only requires a DB layer if auth and logging are used.
 Out of the box it supports sql.